axxia/meta-axxia/README.md

 =================================

-To begin using the Yocto Project build tools, you must first setup your work environment and verify that that you have the required host packages installed on the system you will be using for builds.
+To begin using the Yocto Project build tools, you must first setup your work environment and verify that you have the required host packages installed on the system you will be using for builds.

-Check the YOCTO Reference Manual for the system you are using and verify you have the minimum required packages installed. http://www.yoctoproject.org/docs/current/ref-manual/ref-manual.html
+Check the YOCTO Reference Manual for the system you are using and verify you have the minimum required packages installed: http://www.yoctoproject.org/docs/current/ref-manual/ref-manual.html

 1. Create an empty build directory and verify that the partition has